DANCE-Lab/DANCE-Wiki/docs/assessment_protocols/sync-a-thon.md

 IMG HERE

 The goal is to get a camera on each participant's face as flat as possible.
-**"Now you have five minutes to discuss about the game you just played.
+Instruction: **"Now you have five minutes to discuss about the game you just played.
 If you run out of things to discuss, you can discuss what happened in your daily life”**

 ### Post-task Calibration & Removal of Caps